Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 >Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-We want to target in priority Dapp providers in the DeFi ecosystem with developer tools to integrate our solution with their Dapps.
+We want to target Dapp providers in the DeFi ecosystem with developer tools to integrate our solution with their Dapps.
 We think that our value proposition should be attractive to them.
-At the same time we want to target newcomers with a Robinhood for DeFi wallet app that include average dollar cost feature.
+At the same time we want to target newcomers with a Robinhood wallet for Defi that includes an average dollar cost feature.
 > What need(s) does your project meet?

 The need for a wallet to be simpler to set-up and use, as well as the need for higher security to address the growing malware/banking trojan threats.